 Many outdoor BBQ stalls also dot the riverfront and like a magnet, the aromas beckon you in – no shortage of food in this town!

 Visit Konglor Cave independently and for a quarter of the cost!

 Well it is, if you go with Green Discovery or other tour companies.
-And let’s not forget that companies pay advertising money to be in Lonely Planet and other guide books.
-(The reason why some ads are much larger than others and are pushed more.)
+And let’s not forget that companies pay advertising money to be in Lonely Planet and other guide books, which is the reason why some ads are much larger than others and are pushed more.

 Anyway, From Thakhek, there are 2 ways you can see the cave independently and for about a quarter of quoted tour prices:

-- Local transport – catch the straight through 7:30am bus (60,000K) from Talat Phetmany to Khoun Khan.
+Catch the direct 7:30 hrs bus (60,000K) from Talat Phetmany to Khoun Khan.

-Arrive at Khoun Khan at 11.30am and wait an hour for the sŏrngtăaou (25,000K) to Konglor village.
-As our vehicle was very loaded down with people and items (fridge, 2 water coolers, everyone’s luggage, chicken, live fish in plastic bags) on this leg, the trip took 1.5 hours.
+Arrive at Khoun Khan at 11.30 hrs and wait an hour for the sŏrngtăaou (25,000K) to Konglor village.
+As our vehicle is very loaded down with people and items (a fridge, 2 water coolers, everyone’s luggage, chicken, live fish in plastic bags) on this leg, the trip took 1.5 hours.